China says 'not aware' of tennis player Peng Shuai issue - KESQ

 China says ‘not aware’ of tennis player Peng Shuai issue

-BEIJING (AP) — China’s Foreign Ministry says it isn’t aware of the controversy surrounding tennis professional Peng Shuai, who disappeared after accusing a former top official of sexually abusing her.
-Ministry spokesperson Zhao Lijian on Friday said the matter was “not a diplomatic question and I’m not aware of the situation.”
-The 35-year-old Peng is a former top ranked player in women’s doubles who won titles at Wimbledon in 2013 and the French Open in 2014.
-She also participated in three Olympics, making her disappearance all the more prominent with Beijing set to host the Winter Games starting Feb.
-4. In a since deleted social media post, Peng accused former Vice Premier Zhang Gaoli of attacking her at his home three years ago.
+BEIJING (AP) — China’s Foreign Ministry is sticking to its line that it isn’t aware of the controversy surrounding tennis professional Peng Shuai, who disappeared after accusing a former top official of sexually assaulting her.
+A ministry spokesperson said Friday that the matter was not a diplomatic question and that he was not aware of the situation.
+The 35-year-old Peng is a former top ranked player in women’s doubles who won Wimbledon in 2013 and the French Open in 2014.
+In a since deleted social media post, Peng accused former Vice Premier Zhang Gaoli of assaulting her at his home three years ago.